tsathoqqua/limadocs/docs/source/Showcase.rst

-Some settings may impact player .o files, so make sure you get the configuration right before opening up your MUD, e.g. changing MAX_SKILL_VALUE to 5000 will impact all players that already leveled up their skills above 5000, but some changes may break player files.
+Some settings may impact player .o files, so make sure you get the configuration right before opening up your MUD, e.g. changing MAX_SKILL_VALUE to 5000 will impact all players that already levelled up their skills above 5000, but some changes may break player files.
 Test your decisions carefully.

 Your player files are not parsed and change for compatibility issues, we leave that to you.